WORK with US

 About The Momentum Network

 The Momentum Network is a faith-based nonprofit in Chattanooga, TN, committed to empowering pregnant and solo-parenting college students to overcome barriers and thrive in education, career, and life.
-Since 2014, we’ve delivered a two-generation model of support—including housing, mentorship, childcare assistance, life-skills development, and community—plus optional Christ-centered coaching for those seeking spiritual growth.
+Since 2014, we've delivered a two-generation model of support—including housing, mentorship, childcare assistance, life-skills development, and community—plus Christ-centered coaching that is central to how we serve.

 We believe unexpected challenges like unplanned pregnancy can become powerful testimonies of hope, purpose, and redemption.
 Join us in helping young families rewrite their stories.